owncloud-archive/documentation/user_manual/pim/sync_thunderbird.rst

    -  "File > New > **Remote Addressbook**" (SoGo Connector added this)
    -  "**Name:**" is the name you want to give your Addressbook in the Thunderbird addressbook bar area
-   -  "**URL:**" is found in your OwnCloud Contacts area, that little Gear symbol
+   -  "**URL:**" is found in your ownCloud Contacts area, that little Gear symbol

 .. image:: ../images/contact_thunderbird-Symbol_Gear.jpg
 in the -bottom left- of the Contacts View (same symbol as found in the -top right- in the Calendar view).
 Then look for a little impeller symbol